-As one of the “pacesetter” Arab-American organizations, ABPA has played a leading role in convening regular meetings of high profile individuals, organizations, and government institutions to share information, identify and discuss beneficial investment and professional development opportunities for greater U.S. – Arab collaboration.
-To this end, ABPA has had the honor of garnering the support of U.S. government officials including former presidents Ronald Reagan and George W. Bush to promote social, educational, and trade opportunities with Arab-American communities nationwide and abroad.
+As one of the “pacesetter” Arab-American organizations, ABPA has played a leading role in convening regular meetings of high profile individuals, organizations, and government institutions to share information, identifying and discussing professional development opportunities.

-1990: Secured the first ever recognition of an Islamic Holiday by a U.S. President on Eid Al-Fitr.
+Secured the first ever recognition of an Islamic holiday by a U.S. President on Eid-Al-Fitr.

-1993: Participation in the signing of the Oslo Peace accord in 1993 as part of the Palestinian delegation.
+Participation in the signing of the Oslo Peace Accord in 1993 as part of the Palestinian delegation.

-1994: Invited to participate in a panel discussion with the late UN Secretary General, Boutros Boutros-Ghali (Sixth Secretary General of the United Nations) at the 1994 World Economic Forum in Davos, Switzerland.
+Invited to participate in a panel discussion with the late UN Secretary General, Boutros Boutros-Ghall (Sixth Secretary General of the United Nations) at the 1994 World Economic Forum in Davos, Switzerland.